JanWielemaker/pip-janus/janus-xsb.md

 ##### Reading XML files as `janus` Dictionaries

-Although XSB's `SGML` package allows XML files to be read, the ability to read XML structures as `janus` dictionaries can be convenient, especially if an application already must navigate through `janus` dictionaries for other purposes.
-The module ` jns_xmldict`, based on the Python package ` xmltodict` [^15] provides a simple implementation of this based on Python's `Expat` XML parser, and so retains the advantages of `Expat` in terms of reliability, Unicode support and speed.
+Although XSB’s `SGML` package allows XML files to be read, the ability to read XML structures as `janus` dictionaries can be convenient, especially if an application already must navigate through `janus` dictionaries for other purposes.
+The module ` jns_xmldict`, based on the Python package ` xmltodict` [^15] provides a simple implementation of this based on Python’s `Expat` XML parser, and so retains the advantages of `Expat` in terms of reliability, Unicode support and speed.

 `xmldict_read(+File,-Dict)`

-:    \
 Given an XML file `File`, this predicate opens `File`, parses its contents, transforms the contents into a dictionary, and unifies `Dict` with dictionary.

 It is worthwhile noting that the Python `xmltodict` package offers several keyword arguments and other options for parsing XML files and